 Saltwater / Hypertonic saline has too much saline and cannot be ingested as is without bad side effects.

 This does not mean never do IVF rehydration.
 If you have a severe dehydration / heat casualty, do not hesitate.
-This is just a consideration for mild to moderate patients.
+This is just a consideration for mild to moderate patients with limited supplies.

 “How can we prevent this?”

 As mentioned earlier, stock their IFAKs with fluid, 500ml to 1Liter depending on mission set.
 Additionally, inspect what they bring on mission as far as water and have leadership check their junior soldier’s water.
 Arguably the most important part starts before they ever set foot on mission; prehydration, or drinking plenty of fluid and eating well the day(s) prior.
+You can’t be dehydrated and play “catch up” during a physical event.
 Unfortunately for last minute calls and responses, this isn’t always easy to prepare for.

-Side note: Your guys taking creatine, pre-workout and every other supplement under the sun are at an increased risk for these conditions.
-Keep an eye on them and educate them that they need to increase their daily intake if using these supplements and consider not using them during the hotter months.
+Side note: Your guys taking creatine, pre-workout, thermogenics and every other supplement under the sun are at an increased risk for these conditions.
+Keep an eye on them and educate them that they need to increase their daily intake beyond normal if using these supplements and consider not using them during the hotter months of the year.

 “What if oral is not an option,